The platforms, apps and tools I pay for (and the ones I don’t)

 GOOGLE PASSWORD MANAGER

 I tried moving to 1Password but didn’t really get on with them.
-My VA uses Dashlane and loves it so I may move to them in the future though.
+My VA uses Dashlane and loves it, though.

 LINKEDIN